 Herman now works as a CMOS Image Sensor design engineer designing advanced CMOS Image Sensors (CIS) in STFC’s Technology CMOS Sensor Design Group.
 The image sensors designed here go out to be used in highly specialised scientific and commercial applications.

-Herman utilises his interests and academic training to complete tasks to the highest standard driven.
-He relishes the challenge of technical problems and get’s a real buzz from being part of technological advancement.
-He continues to share this passion to help young people into engineering through being part of UKESF.
+Herman utilises his interests and academic training to complete tasks to the highest standard.
+He relishes the challenge of technical problems and gets a real buzz from being part of technological advancement.
+He continues to be part of UKESF, sharing his passion to help more young people into engineering.